erwindeg/eventdriven-examples/WORKSHOP.md

 ## Exercise Flux timeout()
-When no item is emitted within the given time, the timeout() operator will emit a TimeoutException
+When the is no item emitted within the given time, the timeout() operator will emit a TimeoutException.

 ![](img/timeoutForFlux.svg)

 This example will print the error message "Did not observe any item or terminal signal within 1000ms in 'source(FluxNever)' (and no fallback has been configured)", because Flux.never() never emits an item.
 Notice the second lambda function passed to subscribe.
-The second function will be called when there is an exception.
+The second function will be called when an exception occurred.

 ```java
 Flux.never().timeout(Duration.ofSeconds(1)).subscribe(value -> System.out.println(value), error-> System.out.println(error.getMessage()));